 Our next steps: Changing behaviour for Good

-The current stage (from July to November 2019 onwards) is the public launch, using the global network of our partners to reach as many new audiences as possible.
+From July to November 2019 was the public launch, using the global network of our partners to reach as many new audiences as possible.

-Phase two, 'Changing Behaviour for Good', will start in early 2020, assuming we can secure the funding.
+We would love to start the second phase, 'Changing Behaviour for Good', but this is based on securing new funding, which has not happened as yet.
 It will be focussed on experimenting with and learning from a broad international audience of users to see how we can maximise the impact of the project in creating real change.
-We are already piloting 'climate action training' in South Australia, and will develop and deliver a range of in-person and online climate action training for individuals and communities.
+We have already piloted 'climate action training' in South Australia, and hope to develop and deliver a range of in-person and online climate action training for individuals and communities.